johnrichardrinehart/capstan_issue/README.md

 # capstan_issue
-A repository including a reproduceable issue with capstan
+A repository including a reproducible issue with capstan

 Just run `./build_and_run.sh` from the root of the repository and you should see the image run fail with something like: